Saint Patrick's Day: Russia

-Bosnia and Herzegovina
+Spain

+Madrid, Barcelona, A Coruña and Benidorm are the biggest cities where great celebrations take place in Spain, but some other smaller cities have started to host Saint Patrick's Day in recent years, such as El Espinar, Caldas de Reyes, Pontevedra, Salamanca, Elda, Valladolid and Maspalomas.

+Other European countries

-Sarajevo, the capital city of Bosnia and Herzegovina has a large Irish expatriate community.
+Sarajevo, the capital city of Bosnia and Herzegovina has an Irish expatriate community.
 The community established the Sarajevo Irish Festival in 2015, which is held for three days around and including Saint Patrick's Day.
-The festival organizes an annual a parade, hosts Irish theatre companies, screens Irish films and organizes concerts of Irish folk musicians.
+The festival organizes an annual parade, hosts Irish theatre companies, screens Irish films and organizes concerts of Irish folk musicians.
 The festival has hosted numerous Irish artists, filmmakers, theatre directors and musicians such as Conor Horgan, Ailis Ni Riain, Dermot Dunne, Mick Moloney, Chloë Agnew and others.